Melbourne and Metropolitan Board of Works: Calder Oliver

-Edwin Fullarton Borrie
+Edwin Borrie

 Edwin Fullarton Borrie (1894–1968), was a civil engineer and town planner who was the first engineer of main drains for the MMBW in 1924.
 He took on the role as chief engineer of sewerage from 1929 to 1950, and supervised the expansion of the system and supervised the design of the Braeside sewage treatment plant that served Melbourne's the south-eastern suburbs.
 He prepared a report on the sewerage system of Auckland, New Zealand and toured North America, Britain and Europe in 1937 to learn from overseas sewerage practice.
 Two influential reports came out of his considerations of future population growth in Melbourne and the consequent expansion of the urban area.
 He was instrumental in undertaking preliminary investigations for the Melbourne 1954 Strategy Plan, co-ordinated a team comprising an architect, economist, surveyor and sociologist, surveying, mapping and predicting future needs for the city, and then spent many evenings at public talks promoting the plan, which was published in 1954 and led to rationalising development and introducing land=-use zoning.
 The plan sought to rationalize the development of Melbourne through land-use zoning and by reserving land for such future public purposes as roads, parks and schools.
 It was well received and widely acclaimed.
 In 1955 Borrie was awarded the Town and Country Planning Association (Victoria) (Sir James) Barrett medal.
-Lake Borrie at the MMBW Western Treatment Plan is named after him.
+Lake Borrie at the MMBW Western Treatment Plan was named in his honour.